-I once heard it someone said, “No one gets a prize for burnout.”
-It’s a lovely saying.
-But how many of us abide by this ideology?
-Not many.
-If we did, Botox and wrinkle cream would be a thing of the past.
+I once heard it said, “No one gets a prize for burnout.”
+It’s a lovely saying, but how many of us abide by this ideology?
+Not many because if we did, Botox and wrinkle cream would be a thing of the past.
 We’re tired at work and because of work.

-Since childhood, we’re groomed to work for the weekend.
-But working for two days per week robs us from enjoying the other 260 days.
-None of us grew up with the mission to be exhausted.
-But far too many of us have accepted this rat race as business as usual.
+Since childhood, we’re groomed to work for the weekend, but working for two free days per week robs us from enjoying the other 260 days.
+None of us grew up with the mission to be exhausted, yet far too many of us have accepted this rat race as business as usual.

-From Monday to Friday, we complain about the craziness.
-And then escape on Saturday and Sunday with a pitcher of sangria.
+From Monday to Friday, we complain about the craziness, and then we escape on Saturday and Sunday with a pitcher of sangria.
 Isn’t this the way that life is supposed to be?

 If you’re tired of grabbing your coffee on the run, yelling at the kids as you race to the door, and driving like a maniac to make it to your morning meeting, grab a nice glass of wine and enjoy this read.